-Intricately curated and imagined, this interactive gallery has been established to celebrate the 30th Anniversary of The Datai Langkawi.
-Throughout its three decades of operation, the resort has had the harmonious co existence of man and nature at its core; preserving Langkawi's beauty and supporting the delicate balance of ecosystems on the island.
+Intricately curated and imagined, an interactive gallery has been established along the corridors of The Datai Langkawi to celebrate the resort's 30th Anniversary.
+Stunning black and white photos captured by award-winning photographer SC Shekar showcase some of the most majestic natural sites found in Langkawi and beyond.
+Throughout its three decades of operation, the resort has had the harmonious co-existence of man and nature at its core; preserving Langkawi's beauty and supporting the delicate balance of ecosystems on the island.

 SC Shekar has focused many of his photographic endeavours on depicting the beauty of Malaysia, highlighting the threats the country faces in a constantly changing world.
-The stunning black and white photos displayed along the corridors of The Datai Langkawi
+The photos in this gallery are categorised into several cornerstone themes, including Malaysia’s rainforests, mountains, waterfalls, mangroves and beaches, as well as indigenous communities.

 QR Codes attached to each of the stunning pictures lead viewers to explore more about the location and background of each visual, with insightful videos narrated by Irshad Mobarak, renowned Langkawi Naturalist and Chief Advisor of The Datai Pledge.
 Acting as guardian of Langkawi’s natural beauty, Irshad has been active in his conservation, preservation and education initiatives and regularly lectures on sustainable tourism for over 25 years.
 His contribution to the preservation of Langkawi was honoured in 2007 with the ‘Amazing Malaysian Award’.